Dementia in care homes and COVID-19

 Understanding signs of COVID-19

-The most common symptoms of COVID-19 are a cough, fever and breathlessness.
+The most common symptoms of COVID-19 are a new continuous cough, a high fever and the loss of or changes to taste and smell.
 However, some older people have symptoms that are different.
 People with dementia can have challenges in communication, which means that saying that they feel hot, for example, may not be straightforward.
 Carers should look for signs rather than the symptoms of COVID-19.
 Signs are things that doctors and clinicians observe; symptoms are things people complain of, such as a headache.

 Practice example: Mrs Patel

 Mrs Patel is aged 83, has had Alzheimer's disease for four years and has been in her current home for 18 months.
 She has diabetes and heart failure and is quite frail.
-She used to be visited by her husband every day, but that has stopped because some of the other residents in the home have COVID-19.
-Mr Patel has noticed during their phone calls and the Skype calls (which their granddaughter organised), that his wife is not her usual self - she has become agitated and is easily distracted.
+She used to be visited by her husband every day, but that stopped when residents in the home developed COVID-19.
+Mr Patel notices during a Skype call (which their granddaughter organised), that his wife is not her usual self - she is agitated and easily distracted.
 She has no complaints, is sleeping well but is off her food and has had some diarrhoea.
 The care staff wonder whether a mild sedative would help.
-A care worker takes her temperature and finds it is 38.6°.
+When a care worker checks her temperature, she finds it is 38.6°.

 As carers, you know the resident best of all, and the change that could indicate they have COVID-19 can be as subtle as the person just ‘not being themselves’.
 It's a bit like recognising someone with dementia may be in pain: by observing their behaviour.
-For situations like the example above, a clinical assessment should be carried before any consideration of starting a sedative medication.
+All residents should be assessed twice daily for a high temperature and new persistent cough.
+In situations such as the example above, the results of a clinical assessment should be taken into account before considering starting a sedative medication.

 Sometimes, people with dementia can be upset about being cared for by someone wearing PPE.
 Here are a few things you can do to ease any stress: